Somali pigeon

 The Somali pigeon (Columba oliviae) or Somali stock dove is a species of bird in the family Columbidae.
 It is endemic to Somalia.
-Because there has hardly been any research on the species, the health of the population is uncertain; however, it is believed that the species is relatively rare.
 The IUCN Redlist identified a possible threat to the species from the speckled pigeon (Columba guinea).
 C. oliviae is found mostly on the ground, where it often forages, most frequently in rock along arid coasts.

 Taxonomy

 The Somali pigeon is placed in the Oenas sub-group within the genus Columba alongside the stock dove and yellow-eyed pigeon, based on their similar mauve heads and wing markings, but believed to be more closely related to the latter overall.

 Description

 C. oliviae is a mid-sized pigeon with pale grey coloration, a mauve cap, yellow eyes and an iridescent collar with bronze-green tones.
 It has a bluish-gray rump, dark wing edges and dark bands along its tail; all of these features are most clearly seen in flight.
 Its range overlaps with that of the much darker and more densely spotted speckled pigeon, which is rapidly expanding into the Somali pigeon's territory.
 Unlike various species of collared doves with which its range overlaps, it lacks a characteristic dark band on the hind-neck.
 It may also be confused with feral pigeons (C. livia), but the Somali pigeon is smaller and less dark than C. livia.